-Giving a proper first aid assistance immediately can help reduce a person’s recovery time and make the difference between the patient having a temporary or long-term disability.
+Giving proper first aid assistance immediately can help reduce a person’s recovery time and make the difference between the patient having a temporary or long-term disability.
 One fails to realise that there is more to first aid than just cleaning the wound and slapping a band-aid.
-Antiseptic and antibiotic are a major component of a first aid treatment too.
+Antiseptics and antibiotics are major components of a first aid treatment too.
 Antibiotic refers to a class of drugs that are administered to kill and inhibit the growth of bacteria inside the body.
-While antiseptic is any chemical substance that applied topically on the living tissues to kill and inhibit the growth of a wide range of microorganisms.
-Both antiseptics and antibiotics, are chemical particles inhibiting the growth and development of the microbes.
+While antiseptic is any chemical substance that is applied topically to the living tissues to kill and inhibit the growth of a wide range of microorganisms.
+Both antiseptics and antibiotics are chemical particles inhibiting the growth and development of the microbes.
 However, antibiotics are only effective against bacteria while antiseptic opposes microbial activity.
 Often, both these terms are mistaken as they share a few similar traits, but they are different in many ways.
-Here, in the article, we discuss the various difference between antiseptic and antibiotic.
+Here, in the article, we discuss the various difference between antiseptics and antibiotics.

 Antiseptic vs Antibiotic